katyukha/odoo-helper-scripts/README.md

 # go back to directory containing our projects (that one, where odoo-7.0 project is placed)
 cd ../../

-# Let's install odoo of version 8.0 too here.
+# Let's install odoo of version 8.0 here too.
+# First, install system dependencies for odoo version 8.0
+odoo-helper install sys-deps -y 7.0;

+# And when system dependencies installed, install odoo itself
-odoo-install --install-dir odoo-8.0 --branch 8.0 --extra-utils
+odoo-install --install-dir odoo-8.0 --odoo-version 8.0
 cd odoo-8.0

-# and install there for example addon 'project_sla' for 'project-service' Odoo Comutinty repository
+# and install there for example addon 'project_sla' for 'project' Odoo Comutinty repository
 # Note  that odoo-helper script will automaticaly fetch branch named as server version in current install,
 # if another branch was not specified
-odoo-helper fetch --oca project-service -m project_sla
+odoo-helper fetch --oca project -m project_sla

 # and run tests for it
 odoo-helper test --create-test-db -m project_sla